Posted Mar 27, 2021 at 08:27. Revised Oct 9, 2021 at 10:01.

 The answer from our expert was that one must allow reasonable criticism from the customers because efforts to squelch them will only backfire.
 Oberlin College cockily believes there is nothing it can learn from how Charmin toilet paper sells because they already know how to wipe the College’s butt — despite all evidence to the contrary.

 The uncensored alumni group

-The Unofficial, Uncensored Oberlin College Facebook Group arose as a counter to the Official “Pollyanna’s Palace” Alumni Facebook Group.
+The Unofficial, Uncensored Oberlin College Facebook Group arose to counter the Official “Pollyanna’s Palace” Alumni Facebook Group.
 Some of its following posts show the breadth of the thinking that the official group can only partially tolerate.
 These are excerpted social media posts, so the thread does not have perfect continuity.
 The authors’ names are redacted to protect the guilty.

 My comment was deleted as well.
 I reposted it and snarkily edited each passage that could be interpreted as personally attacking, adding (Content removed to avoid violating inconsistently enforced rule on personal attacks) with each edit to the text.
 The resulting post certainly has the same content and says the same thing, so the reason for removing it was pointless.

 So far, the edited post has stayed up, though several other, smaller posts have been deleted without any notification whatsoever.
 In fact, I just received a notice from Facebook (but not from the hijacked “official” group admins) that yet another post from that thread had been removed, and again, no explanation or notice.
 I don’t even know which post was removed.

 I have a feeling that W is using whatever clout he has to try and get any critical comments removed.
 He certainly does not seem like he’s very good at accepting any criticism or acknowledging any factual inaccuracy in his claims.